 Baker is an adjunct psychology professor at Monroe Community College in Rochester and has also taught for several universities, including Rochester Institute of Technology, Walden, Buena Vista, and Thomas Edison State.

 Baker has worked as a learning specialist for students with disabilities, and his research on college students with learning disabilities was presented at meetings of the American Psychological Association.
-He served Excelsior College as secretary of the alumni association for one year, as alumni association trustee for seven years, and as a volunteer, assisted students in various advisory roles.
-He was a faculty member and subject matter expert for the College from 2009 to 2016.
+He served Excelsior University as secretary of the alumni association for one year, as alumni association trustee for seven years, and as a volunteer, assisted students in various advisory roles.
+He was a faculty member and subject matter expert for Excelsior from 2009 to 2016.

 Baker is president of the New York State Conference of the American Association of University Professors, president of the Learning Disabilities Association of New York State, and a member of the American Psychological Association.
 He was previously president of the Learning Disabilities Association of the Genesee Valley and previously served on the board of the Society of Broadcast Engineers.
 Before becoming involved in higher education, he had a more than 20-year career in broadcast technology.

 In addition to an Associate in Arts in Liberal Arts and a Bachelor of Science with a major in psychology from Excelsior College, Baker earned a master’s degree in counseling from Syracuse University and a PhD in psychology from Capella University.

 Carrie B. Lenburg Award: Greta Kostac ’91, Fond du Lac, Wisconsin